Becoming You With Julie

 • ½ teaspoon crushed red pepper flakes

-• 1 tablespoon tamari, OR soy sauce
+• 1 tablespoon tamari, or soy sauce

 • 1 tablespoon maple syrup